autodesk-platform-services/aps-revit-rcw-migrate-automation/README.md

 ### Using the app

-Open the browser: [http://localhost:3000](http://localhost:3000), there are 2 ways to migrate RCW models:

-1. Select a Revit Cloud Worksharing model in BIM 360/ACC Hub from Source File/Folder, select the Destination Folder, and choose the target Revit version (2025 or 2026).
-Click `Upgrade` to migrate the RCW model to the destination project.
-2. Select Source Folder containing multiple RCW models and Destination Folder, then click `Upgrade`.
+Open the browser: [http://localhost:3000](http://localhost:3000), migrate RCW models: Select Source Folder containing multiple RCW models and Destination Folder, then click `Upgrade`.
 It will migrate all RCW models under the source folder to the destination folder.

 `Note`:
 - Before using the app, you must click the `Configure` button to create the AppBundle & Activity.
 Please check the video for the steps at [https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)